 How does freight apply to ecommerce order fulfillment?

-Many 3PLs help their clients book freight shipments with external providers, as well as walk them through the necessary shipping processes and freight shipping rates to ensure that inventory arrives at the fulfillment center safe and sound.
+When working with a 3PL for order fulfillment, ecommerce businesses use freight shipping to send inventory to the 3PL’s fulfillment centers.
+Many 3PLs help their clients book freight shipments with external providers, as well as walk them through the necessary shipping and receiving processes as well as freight shipping rates to ensure that inventory arrives at the fulfillment center safe and sound.